Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Introduction

-It is known that string stability is dramatically influenced by the spac{ing} policy which is one of the main components of a platoon that determines the desired inter-vehicle distance.
+String stability is known to be dramatically influenced by the spacing policy, which is one of the main components of a platoon that determines the desired inter-vehicle distance.
 There are two main spacing policies: constant {distance spacing} policy ({CDS}) and constant time headway {spacing} (CTH{S}) policy.
-While a platoon can be string unstable {under} {CDS} policy with the predecessor-following (PF) information flow topology (IFT) \cite{seiler2004disturbance} or the bidirectional (BD) IFT \cite{barooah2005error}, it is string stable with the leader-predecessor-following (LPF) IFT with the aid of vehicle-to-vehicle (V2V) communication technologies.
-However, in the LPF topology, each follower needs to know the leader's information via communication channels, which is a big barrier when the platoon size becomes larger and larger.
-On the contrary, the CTH{S} policy in which each vehicle regulates its desired distance from its predecessor by utilizing a linear function of speed (leader/predecessor speed or its own speed) with a constant time headway as the proportional gain, can lead the platoon system to be string stable with PF topology \cite{naus2010string}.
-As PF topology is more practical in reality, introducing time headway may compromise the transport throughput, since the inter-vehicle distance increases as the {speed} grows.
-It is therefore desirable to reduce time headway while guaranteeing string stability \cite{flores2018fractional}.
-Following this trail of thought, authors in \cite{bian2019reducing} utilize the CTH{S} policy with multiple-predecessor-following (MPF) topology by designing a Proportional-Integral-Derivative (PID) controller to derive the lower bound of the time headway which is related to the number of multiple predecessor.
-This spacing policy strategy and communication topology is also adopted in this paper.
-For a more detailed literature review about the above policies and topologies, please refer to \cite{bian2019reducing}.
+Information flow topology (IFT) is another important component that may impact string stability.
+While a platoon is string unstable with {CDS} policy under the predecessor-following (PF) IFT \cite{seiler2004disturbance} or the bidirectional (BD) IFT \cite{barooah2005error}, it is possible to achieve string stability under the leader-predecessor-following (LPF) \cite{9084094} IFT with the aid of vehicle-to-vehicle (V2V) communication technology.
+However, in the LPF topology, each follower needs to know the leader's information via communication channels, which {are often unreliable and become} a liability, especially as the platoon size grows.
+The CTHS policy, on the other hand, is another way to ensure string stability under the PF topology.
+In this policy, each vehicle regulates its desired distance from its predecessor by using a linear function of speed (leader/predecessor speed or its own speed) with a constant time headway as the proportional gain \cite{naus2010string}.
+Apart from the advantages of the CTHS policy, it may compromise the transport throughput, since by using the time headway, the inter-vehicle distance increases as the {speed} grows.
+It is therefore desirable to reduce the time headway while guaranteeing string stability \cite{flores2018fractional}.
+The work {in} \cite{8463512} demonstrates that by increasing the number of connected predecessors, as in the multiple-predecessor-following (MPF) topology{ (an example is shown in Fig.~\ref{fig_platoon})}, the minimum employable time headway will be decreased. {Another advantage of adopting MPF IFT is that studies have shown that a car with a velocity of $ 80 \text{km/h} $ following only one predecessor at $ 25 \text{m} $ achieves a $ 30\% $ reduction in aerodynamic drag, and a $ 40\% $ reduction can be attained by following two predecessors~\cite{7286902}.} Authors in \cite{bian2019reducing} consider the CTH{S} policy, the MPF topology and by introducing a PID controller, they derive the lower bound of the time headway as a function of the number of connected predecessors and the time lag and can also guarantee string stability,. {Inspired by the PID controller in~\cite{bian2019reducing} and MPF IFT, authors in~\cite{9301227} designed a similar PID controller with multiple predecessors and multiple followers topology to deal with limited communication range, time-varying communication delays, and random lossy links.} The CTHS policy and MPF IFT are also adopted in this paper.
+For a more detailed literature review about the above policies and topologies, please refer to \cite{bian2019reducing,9301227}.